zobront/billy-the-bull/walkthrough.md

 But, fortunately, you don't have to.

-The assumption is that verify() needs to pass.
+Many Curta players assume that verify() needs to pass.

 But this isn't required.
 It just returns a boolean that is used by Curta (and reverts when going through the main Curta contract).